tjtharrison/medium/README.md

 # github-actions-medium-post

-Github action used to upload Markdown files to medium.com, any markdown file present in `./articles` will be posted to medium.com
+Github action used to upload Markdown files to medium.com, any markdown file modified in `./articles` will be posted to medium.com

 ## Configuration